Eagen Lab at the Houston Rodeo, Spring 2025

 |

 Kyle is an Assistant Professor in the Department of Molecular and Cellular Biology at Baylor College of Medicine.
 He received his B.S. degree in Biological Sciences with a concentration in Biochemistry from Cornell University.
 He obtained his Ph.D. in Biophysics from Stanford University where he worked with Roger Kornberg studying chromatin and chromosome structure.
 After completing graduate training, Kyle began his independent career in 2017 as the inaugural Feinberg Fellow at the Northwestern University Feinberg School of Medicine.
 In 2021 he joined the faculty of Baylor College of Medicine.
-He is a recipient of an NIH Director's Early Independence Award, a CPRIT Scholar in Cancer Research Award, and an Alex's Lemonade Stand Foundation for Childhood Cancer R Accelerated Award.
+He is a recipient of an NIH Director's Early Independence Award, a CPRIT Scholar in Cancer Research Award, a Sontag Foundation Distinguished Scientist Award, and an Alex's Lemonade Stand Foundation for Childhood Cancer R Accelerated Award.

 Yi-Hung is a Graduate Student in the Development, Disease Models & Therapeutics Graduate Program at Baylor College of Medicine.
 She received her B.S. degree in Pharmacy from Taipei Medical University and her M.S. degree in Pharmacology from National Yang Ming Chiao Tung University in Taiwan where she studied the involvement of RNA m6A modification in EGFR-TKIs resistant lung adenocarcinoma.
 Yi-Hung joined the University of Houston as a research assistant in Tai-Yen Chen’s lab.
 Her work focused on establishing a mEos4B-CTR1 knock-in hESCs cell line using CRISPR-Cas9 technology.
 Before joining Baylor College of Medicine, Yi-Hung was a research assistant at UTHealth where she worked for Dung-Fang Lee studying hereditary retinoblastoma in patient derived iPSC models.